sefinek24/Sefinek-Blocklist-Collection/README.md

 This may be suitable for those who prefer a quick and straightforward solution without the need for customization.

-## ❌ How to Report a False Positive?
+## ❌ How to Report a False Positives?
 You can report a false positive by creating a new [Issue](https://github.com/sefinek24/Sefinek-Blocklist-Collection/issues), sending me a message on [Discord](https://sefinek.net), or through [email](https://sefinek.net).
 Within 48 hours, I will add the domain or subdomain to the [whitelist](whitelists/main.txt).
 Shortly thereafter, the false positive will be automatically removed from the blocklist via [GitHub Actions](.github/workflows/generate-blocklists.yml).